 The latest information on Lancaster Railway Station including ticket office opening hours is available here.

 More information is available on the Train Travel webpage.

 Car Parking - General

-From 3rd August parking enforcement on campus recommenced along with the introduction of cashless parking payments.
+Parking enforcement on campus recommenced on 3rd August 2020 along with the introduction of cashless parking payments.
 This is helping to ensure a fair and efficient parking system for all parking users as well as reduce Covid-related issues associated with handling cash.

 Since August 2020, payment for parking on campus has been cashless only.
 This helps to reduce Covid-related issues associated with handling cash and reduces costs.

 Parking charges apply during University vacation times as same as they do during term-times.

 All types of parking permit sales are exclusively available online for 2020/21.
 The following are available to purchase through the University's Online Store: